NarodGaming/NDB.Library.Embeds/README.md

 # An Embed provider for Discord.NET Bots

-This library provides Discord.NET bots, including NDB, with easy embed functionality.
+This library provides Discord.NET bots, including [NDB.Main](https://github.com/NarodGaming/NDB.Main), with easy embed functionality.

 ## How do I use this library?